Manifests

 catalog.eno

-file, which always is placed at the root of the catalog directory provide settings that apply to the site in general, as well as to all releases and artists on that site. - The
+file, which always is placed at the root of the catalog directory, provides settings that apply to the site in general, as well as to all releases, tracks and artists on that site. - The

 release.eno